Preview

 4.55e 4 //Exponent Part contains space between 3 and 4.

-Character Constant in C++
+Character Literal/Constant in C++

 Character Constant in C++ can store alphabets, digits, special symbols as well as blank spaces.